Linda Christas

 Mission of the I.A.S.C.

-Student-First schools rely on input from students, parents/guardians, and credentialed teachers using such accepted tools as Holland Testing (oral and written), to design curriculum that will encourage students to lead with their strengths.
-Student-First schools replace the traditional static curriculum/syllabus course orientation with a dynamic wide-ranging, flexible design model, a model sensitive to the point-in-time needs of each student.
+Student-First schools rely on input from students, parents/guardians, and credentialed teachers using such accepted tools as Holland Testing (oral and written), and student interviews to design curricula that will encourage students to lead with their strengths.
+Student-First schools replace the traditional static curriculum/syllabus course orientation with a dynamic, wide-ranging, flexible design model, a model sensitive to the point-in-time needs of each student.

 Why Student-First Accreditation?